How to Sell Your House Online

 Another useful method to selling your property online is to go through an auction house.
 Whilst these are seen as a last resort, selling your house at auction can be useful, particularly if your property is not selling on the open market or if a property buying company is not interested in buying your home.

 An auction is simply a process of buying and selling properties and offering investors the chance to bid on particular property lot, taking bids and then selling the property to the highest bidder.
 Once the auction hammer is struck, this effectively orchestrates an exchange of your property and the successful purchaser has 28 days to complete from that date.

 Over the last five years there have been a number of online property auctions which have been set up, giving homeowners a great opportunity to sell their property at auction solely on the web.
 Whilst auctions are seen as quite an expensive route to selling property, they can be quite an effective method to selling property fast.

 Advantages of online auctions

-- There is a good opportunity to maximize sale price when there are a number of investors looking at your property online.
+- There is a good opportunity to maximise sale price when there are a number of investors looking at your property online.

-- Potential buyers generally compete against other investorsand not the
+- Potential buyers generally compete against other investors

 - The sales period from initial instruction of the auctioneer through to completion of the property is generally 10 weeks.
 Compare that against a typical estate agency sale and its considerably quicker.